militaernews/ptb-mn/README.md

 # ptb-mn
-This Telegram-Bot aims to help Admins of @MilitaerNews publishing for multiple languages and content management.
+This Telegram-Bot aims to help Admins of [@MilitaerNews](channel-de) publishing for multiple languages.

 You can find it [here](bot).